-Notre Dame offers an LL.M. degree that can be pursued either at the University of Notre Dame’s main campus in South Bend, Indiana, or at the Law School’s London Law Center in the UK, or both.
-Students who wish to obtain an LL.M. degree from a U.S. law school while studying in England and focusing on international and comparative law are encouraged to learn more about the London program, which has a limited and exciting offering of classes.
-Students who wish to earn their LL.M. on Notre Dame’s main campus, where students develop a study plan tailored to their own interest, should visit the LL.M. at Notre Dame page.
+LL.M. students have the option of pursuing their degree at Notre Dame’s main campus in South Bend, Indiana, or at Notre Dame’s London Global Gateway, located next to Trafalgar Square in central London.
+Students who wish to obtain an LL.M. degree from a U.S. law school while studying in England and focusing on international and comparative law are encouraged to learn more about the London program.
+Students who want to earn an LL.M. at Notre Dame’s main campus, where students develop a study plan tailored to their own interests, should visit the LL.M. at Notre Dame page.
 Students also have the option of spending one semester at Notre Dame’s main campus and one semester in London while earning the LL.M. degree.